 Pro tip

-Analyse the extreme users first to get a realistic observation panel: for example, those who use the software a lot (power-users) and those who use it very little, or those who have been in the company for 20 years and those who have only been there for 6 months, etc.
+When running a qualitative analysis, focus on the “extreme” users first to get a realistic observation panel: for example, those who use the software a lot (power-users) and those who use it very little, or those who have been in the company for 20 years and those who have only been there for 6 months, etc.

-People say what they think, but not always what they really are.
+People say what they think, but not always what really is.
 It is often very valuable to take a few hours of observation, during which you just watch the software being used, and note any difficulties that occur.
+Be sure to debrief with whomever you observe afterwards to make sure they’re not surprised by your analysis.

 2. Collect and analyse data